5G-MAG/rt-beyond2d-evaluation-framework/README.md

 ## License

-This project is covered by the [5G-MAG public license](LICENSE.md).
+This project is covered by the [5G-MAG Public License v1.0](LICENSE.md).